Geoffrey Berman: 2020 ouster

 In June 2020, CNN reported that Trump had been thinking about removing Berman from his position for two years.
 Under Berman, the SDNY investigated and prosecuted Trump's longtime personal attorney and "fixer" Michael Cohen in 2018.
 Trump also felt Berman's investigation of his personal attorney, Rudy Giuliani, was an effort to damage him politically.
 That investigation of Giuliani's activities in Ukraine became publicly known in October 2019, and later was reported to include a broad range of potential crimes by Giuliani or his associates.
 In May 2021, the SDNY publicly disclosed in a court filing that in November 2019 it covertly obtained search warrants for Giuliani's iCloud account, and for that of his and Trump's associate, Victoria Toensing, as part of the investigation.
-In June 2020, the SDNY was also two months from indicting former Trump advisor Steve Bannon on fraud charges relating to fundraising for the Trump wall.
+In June 2020, the SDNY was also two months from indicting former Trump advisor Steve Bannon on fraud charges relating to fundraising for the Mexico–United States border wall.

 In a late-night news release on June 19, 2020, Attorney General William Barr announced that Berman would step down from his position.
 He said that Trump intended to nominate Jay Clayton, the chairman of the Securities and Exchange Commission, to take Berman's place as the Manhattan U.S. attorney, and that Trump, on his recommendation, had appointed Craig Carpenito, the U.S. attorney for the District of New Jersey, to serve as the acting U.S. attorney for the Southern District of New York, effective July 3, 2020, while the Senate takes up Clayton's nomination.

 Shortly after Barr's announcement, Berman denied having resigned and said that he had "no intention of resigning," saying that he was appointed by a court, not the president, and that he would remain in office until the Senate confirmed a replacement.
 He added that he learned about his supposed intention to step down from press reports.
 He vowed to ensure that the office’s "important cases continue unimpeded."
 Because Berman was appointed by the United States District Court for the Southern District of New York under 28 U.S.C.
 Section 546(d), it was unclear whether either the Attorney General or the President could remove Berman as US Attorney without a Senate-confirmed successor in place.
 It was also unclear whether Carpenito is legally eligible to replace Berman on an acting basis.